-New buildings are designed with spacious classrooms and substantial central, open, collaborative spaces, as well as spaces for individual work with a lot of natural light.
-Students have given input into the school's schedule and building/renovation projects.
+New buildings are designed with spacious classro spaces, as well as spaces for individual work with Students have given input into the school's schedule and building/renovation projects.
 Decision-making about building renovations is tied to intended learning Impacts.
 Theme weeks and "in-depth days" that provide opportunities for multi-disciplinary learning and other activities that are widely valued by the community, including parents.
 A digital platform is designed to enhance collaboration and community building, two of the learning community's intended Impacts.
 Students' developmental needs when determining divisional start times, and the number of hours children are at school.
 The learning community has adapted all its programs to be interchangeable so they can run a face-to-face, blended , or fully online program.
 One room is designated for learners to take a "no-questions-asked time out" when they feel emotional or need to be alone.
 Timetables finish slightly earlier on Tuesdays, enabling staff to meet and collaborate, share PD experiences, best practices, and discuss learning themes.